kaibr/bitcoin-s-verification/journal.md

 - Stainless has its own dedicated BigInt type -> problems.
 In Stainless there is no constructor for BigInt with the atribute of type Long, only with Int and String.
 Thus, we replace Long with String.

 - Deleted andMask to check the range of the number.
 Instead of that the range is tested explicit with maximum and minimun value of Long.

+Got no errors with sbt anymore!
+But stainless.jar complains:

+[ Error  ] checkResult$0 depends on missing dependencies: require$1, long2bigInt$0.
+[ Error  ] apply$11 depends on missing dependencies: BigInt$0, apply$15.
+[ Error  ] inv$6 depends on missing dependencies: long2bigInt$0.
+[Internal] Missing some nodes in Registry: long2bigInt$0, BigInt$0, apply$15, require$1
+[Internal] Please inform the authors of Inox about this message